Festus-Osayi/OOP345-2023/README.md

 # OOP345-2023
-This repository contains my workshops for January, 2023 Seneca College
+This repository contains my workshops for the winter term, 2023 Seneca College

 Disclamer:
 In accordance with the Seneca College Academic Integrity Policy. please don't just copy every code, without neccessary giving it a try yourself.
 Thanks.